 Sea turtles in Costa Rica

-Grenada, Mexico and Costa Rica are three tropical North American destinations where you can help to protect sea turtles from extinction while teaching in local schools, conserving beaches and learning to surf.
+Head to North America, Costa Rica to be exact if you'd like to help to protect sea turtles from extinction while teaching in local schools, conserving beaches and learning Spanish.

 Find out more